 |

-rues, by Philip Kobylarz
+Philip Kobylarz – rues

 Philip Kobylarz’s enigmatic poems lead us into silences.